 The war with Dacia led by Trajan turned out to be a great triumph for the Roman army.
 The emperor announced 123 days of public celebration throughout the Empire.
 Dacia’s rich gold mines were secured and, according to current estimates, the new province donated 700 million denarii annually to the treasury of Rome.
-These enormous revenues allowed to carry out numerous reconstructions in cities throughout the Empire and to secure financial for subsequent war campaigns.
-To this day, we can see the remains of intense mining in the region, such as the present Roșia Montană in Hungary.
+These enormous revenues allowed to carry out numerous reconstructions in cities throughout the Empire and to secure finances for subsequent war campaigns.
+To this day, we can see the remains of intense mining in the region, such as the present Roșia Montană in Romania.

 As a result of the war, 100,000 male slaves were sent to the capital, and to avoid future revolts by the Dacians, two legions remained in the Dacia province: XIII Gemina and V Macedonica.
 The newly established province Roman – Dacia consisted of the southern lands of the region; the northern part remained free, but never constituted a state entity.

 Two victorious dak wars proved that Trajan was a good administrator, ruler and, above all, a leader.
 The emperor gained the recognition and admiration of his subjects.
 The victorious campaigns de facto ushered in a coming period of peace and prosperity in the Empire.
 Trajan began to carry out intensive construction works that put the Roman state on the path of development.